 People also tend to over-think the “purity” of their interviewing process and liken it more to 3rd party research.
 In my book (pun not intended), Customer Interviews are NOT the same as Customer Research.

 * Customer Research is for hypotheses generation, while

-* Customer Interviews is for hypotheses validation.
+* Customer Interviews are for hypotheses validation.

-We all have some level of cognitive biases but it’s not as bad as it’s worked out to be.
-In fact, in certain instances it’s even helpful or required.
+We all have some level of cognitive biases, but it’s not as bad as it’s worked out to be.
+In fact, in certain instances, it’s even helpful or required.

 - You build a direct sales force because your customers prefer to buy from humans.
 This is required observer-effect at play.

 - You build dozens of landing pages and corresponding campaigns to deeply segment your customers.
-This is selection-bias at work.
+This is selection bias at work.